Where exactly is Resorts World Catskills? And what makes this area of New York State so special?

 Grossinger’s, Kutsher’s, and The Concord dominated the hotel scene – giving comedians like Buddy Hackett, Sid Caesar, Henny Youngman, and later Billy Crystal, Jerry Seinfeld, and Joan Rivers a launch pad for their careers.
-(In one episode, the Marvelous Mrs. Maisel did a midnight stint at The Concord).
+(In one episode, Marvelous Mrs. Maisel did a midnight stint at The Concord).

 And so, those once grand resorts fell into decline, and after decades were sadly abandoned.
 What ever happened to them?
 Grossinger’s was just demolished in 2018, Kutsher’s was purchased by a billionaire from India and turned into a high-end Health and Wellness hotel.

 With two hotel options, bars and restaurants, a great Spa, two indoor pools, a TopGolf Swing Suite, and affiliation with the Monticello Motor Club, (not to mention future plans to rebuild and revive the Concord’s famous Monster Golf Course), Resorts World Catskills plans to draw even non-gamblers to the mountains once again.

 First Impressions of Resorts World Catskills

-Like many “resort casinos” springing up all over the Northeast, Resorts World Catskills was built as a soaring mirrored monolith (the tallest building within three counties) seemingly in the middle of nowhere; literally reflecting the beauty of the surrounding hills.
+Like many “resort casinos” springing up all over the Northeast, Resorts World Catskills is a soaring mirrored monolith (the tallest building within three counties) seemingly in the middle of nowhere; literally reflecting the beauty of the surrounding hills.

 A massive arcade of blinking, bleeping, dinging slot machines – 2,100 of them, most state of the art, several 4-D – are right in view.
 Take a sniff, though, and you won’t smell smoke.

 Catering to and bending over backwards for high-stakes gamers ($20,000 average per-hand), is one of Resorts World Catskills strong suits.
-Top clients are escorted by helicopter or luxury limo from the City, stay comped in two-level villas with private plunge pool and butler service, and have their preferred drink waiting at their table, among other perks.
+Top clients are escorted by helicopter or luxury limo from the City.
+They stay comped in two-level villas with private plunge pool and butler service.
+And, their preferred drink awaits at their table.
+Among other perks.